ekirbs/the-big-quiz/README.md

 The Final Score is whatever time they have left after they finish the quiz.
 If the timer reaches zero, whether through a normal time-out or as a result of getting a question wrong, the score will be 0.

-After finishing the quiz, the user can enter their name into the submission form and see if they made the HIGH SCORE list!
-ONly the top ten scores will be kept, so good luck!
+After finishing the quiz, the user can enter their name into the submission form and press Submit.
+Then go to the top of the page and click on the link to the High Scores page and see if they made the HIGH SCORE list!
+Only the top ten scores will be kept, so good luck!

 ![Tutorial GIF.](./assets/images/tutor-gif.gif)